pranav-ganesh/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement, more readable code and less prone to errors.

-    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which is not the most efficient mechanism for editing a person, potential overhead.
+    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which is not the most efficient mechanism for editing a contact, potential overhead.